 What: Conduct modeling and field studies to determine saltwater intrusion impacts caused by dredging projects.
 Based on the results of the studies, manage dredging projects to minimize the impacts caused by saltwater intrusion.
-Require project expansions and future projects to mitigate for significant saltwater intrusion impacts as identified during the CEQA/NEPA process.
+Require project expansions and future projects to mitigate for significant saltwater intrusion impacts as identified during the California Environmental Quality Act (CEQA)/National Environmental Policy Act (NEPA) process.

+Cost: \$ (Studies)

-Cost: \$ (Type of cost = studies; Level of uncertainty = fairly certain due to small number of studies and minimal staff time needed)
+Uncertainty: Fairly certain due to small number of studies and minimal staff time needed

-Encourage greater collaboration on scientific research projects and sharing of data and results within the LTMS community and use these findings to inform decision-making process.
+Encourage greater collaboration on scientific research projects and sharing of data and results within the LTMS community and use these findings to inform the decision-making process.